SakhiArya/wallet/README.md

 * spring.datasource.password

-NOTES:
+##NOTES:

-## once the server is up, using swagger(http://localhost:9921/wallet-server/swagger-ui.html#/) one can see all the APIs exposed ,refrence:swagger file under refrence folder
+#### once the server is up, using swagger(http://localhost:9921/wallet-server/swagger-ui.html#/) one can see all the APIs exposed ,refrence:swagger file under refrence folder
-## which will list all the contracts, example: login.png under refrence folder one will be able to test by substituting the values and test.
+#### which will list all the contracts, example: login.png under refrence folder one will be able to test by substituting the values and test.
+#### once you run the server the DB would automatically be created in the schema you created, hence if you want to persist data which you created during test/trial please make sure to comment out create command in "HibernateConfig.java" before you run the server again

+#### Integration tests can be found under wallet/wallet-api/src/test/java/ApiTest folder

+#### adding ER -Diagram under refrence folder as e-wallet-ERDiagram.png.

 1) For login, one must be a registered user.